Antoine François Eugène Merlin: First empire

 In 1805, Merlin's regiment was recalled to the Grande Armée and he served in it for the next three years, fighting at the battles of Austerlitz, Jena and Friedland.
 He distinguished himself at the capture of Lübeck, and promoted to Major on 20 February 1807.
 On 20 July 1808 he became a chevalier de l'Empire, and served the following year under Marshal Bernadotte in Antwerp.

 On 1 September 1810, Merlin was appointed Colonel of the 1st Hussars, who had been fighting in the Peninsular War since 1808.
 Joining his regiment in Spain, he distinguished himself at Sabugal where he dispersed a British regiment and recaptured an artillery piece they had just captured.
 For this feat, he was made an officer of the Legion of Honour.

 The following year, Merlin fought at the Battle of Salamanca where he protected the French army's retreat.
 In October 1812, his regiment was transferred to General Curto's brigade of the Army of Portugal.
 On 14 July 1813 he was promoted to Général de Brigade and recalled to the Grande Armee in Saxony.

 During the German Campaign of 1813, Merlin led the 2nd Brigade of Lorge's 5th Light Cavalry division within Arrighi's III Cavalry Corps.
 He fought at Leipzig and Hanau, and was publicly praised by Napoleon who made him second-in-command of the 4th Guards of Honour.
 Transferred to IV Corps in December 1813, he spent the remainder of the war engaged in the defence of Mainz.

-Following Napoleon's abdication, Merlin was made inactive, but he was made a Knight of the Order of St Louis by Louis XVIII.
+Following Napoleon's abdication, Merlin was made inactive, but he was made a Knight of the Order of Saint Louis by Louis XVIII.

 Merlin rallied to Napoleon during the Hundred Days, and seized the fort of Vincennes on 20 March 1815.
 He then organized, and became major of the new 2nd regiment of Chasseurs à Cheval of the Imperial Guard.
 On 13 June 1815, he was given command of the 2nd brigade in Subervie's 5th Cavalry Division of the Army of the North.
 During the Waterloo campaign, this formation fought on the French left at Ligny and in the defence of Plancenoit at the battle of Waterloo.